iporter-16/Imogen_Tropini/README.md

 **fam-substrate-mapping-08012023.tsv** obtained from dbCAN3, contains information about each GH family (substrate, enzyme name, etc.)

 **Muribaculaceae_genomes/Annotations/** a directory containing the annotated genomes on which analysis is performed.
 Each sub-directory is named according to its genome, and contains the many outputs of dbCAN3 annotation.
 For this pipeline, specifically the **hmmer.out** file is required for each.

+The data (substrate and source counts) produced by this code are also included for ease of access.
+The 'detailed' file adds the coverage and e values if this is of interest, as well as the more detailed GH profiles (for those with sub-profiles).